marczz/rest-sphinx-memo/source/ReST.rst

    .. literalinclude:: docstring.py
       :language: python

-You can use the ref:`previous fields <info-fields>` or the alternate syntax
+You can use the :ref:`previous fields <info-fields>` or the alternate syntax

 .. automodule:: docstring
+   :noindex:
    :members: